Ancient Egyptian cuisine: Beer

 In Egypt beer was a primary source of nutrition, and consumed daily.
 Beer was such an important part of the Egyptian diet that it was even used as currency.
 Like most modern African beers, but unlike European beer, it was very cloudy with plenty of solids and highly nutritious, quite reminiscent of gruel.
 It was an important source of protein, minerals and vitamins and was so valuable that beer jars were often used as a measurement of value and were used in medicine.
 Little is known about specific types of beer, but there is mention of, for example, sweet beer but without any specific details mentioned.

 Globular-based vessels with a narrow neck that were used to store fermented beer from pre-dynastic times have been found at Hierakonpolis and Abydos with emmer wheat residue that shows signs of gentle heating from below.
-Though not conclusive evidence of early beer brewing it is an indication that this might have been what they were used for.
-Archeological evidence shows that beer was made by first baking "beer bread", a type of well-leavened, lightly baked bread that did not kill the yeasts, which was then crumbled over a sieve, washed with water in a vat and then left to ferment.
-This "beer bread" closely resembles the bouza that is still consumed in Egypt today.
-There are claims of dates or malts having been used, but the evidence is not concrete.
+Though not conclusive evidence of early beer brewing, it is an indication that this might have been what they were used for.

+Archeological evidence shows that beer was made by first baking "beer bread", a type of well-leavened bread, lightly baked so as to avoid killing the yeasts, which was then crumbled over a sieve, washed with water in a vat and finally left to ferment.
+Such "beer bread" resembles closely the type used in the preparation of bouza, a traditional, home-brewed beer still consumed in Egypt today.

 Microscopy of beer residue points to a different method of brewing where bread was not used as an ingredient.
 One batch of grain was sprouted, which produced enzymes.
 The next batch was cooked in water, dispersing the starch and then the two batches were mixed.
 The enzymes began to consume the starch to produce sugar.
 The resulting mixture was then sieved to remove chaff, and yeast (and probably lactic acid) was then added to begin a fermentation process that produced alcohol.
 This method of brewing is still used in parts of non-industrialized Africa.
 Most beers were made of barley and only a few of emmer wheat, but so far no evidence of flavoring has been found.